5 from 3 votes

 • Into a medium bowl, add flour, baking soda, baking powder, cinnamon, nutmeg, cloves, ginger, all spice and salt.
 Whisk together.
 Set aside.

-• Scoop out a tablespoon of the mixture and roll into a ball.
-Place on parchment lined baking sheet 2 inches apart.
+• Scoop out a tablespoon of the mixture and place on parchment lined baking sheet 2 inches apart.
 Repeat with remaining dough.

 *Can do a larger size if you want a larger cookie, just make sure even size when baking